barguzin/ucsb_geog172/_sources/syllabus.md

 The labs are held once a week on Monday and Tuesday.
 The attendance is taken and is counted towards your participation grades.

 The labs from the previous week must be submitted before the start of the lab section the following week.
-The labs must be submitted as exported *.html* Colab notebook via GauchoSpace dropboxes.
+The labs must be submitted as exported *.ipynb* Colab notebook via GauchoSpace dropboxes.
 For labs conducted in non-Python environment, the format will be detailed in the corresponding lab instructions.

 ````{warning}
 **1% of your total grade** will be deducted for each hour late.
 For instance, for the lab that was submitted 1 day (24 hours) late, 24% will be deducted.
 Please make sure to contact your TA well in advance if you need an extension on your lab assignments.